 The Spanish lado (“side”) comes from the Latin latus (“wide”).

 There are many surprising English words from the same Latin root.
-“Surprising” largely because the l‑t sound was preserved in English, but evolved into the similar l‑d sound in Spanish – thus making the connection less obvious and still interesting.
+“Surprising” largely because the l-t sound was preserved in English but evolved into the similar l-d sound in Spanish–thus making the connection less obvious but still interesting.

 Some examples include: